 SAS mid-tier components

-This Quick Start bootstraps the infrastructure for your SAS Grid cluster by provisioning single EC2 instances for SAS Metadata Server and mid-tier components, and provisioning multiple EC2 instances for SAS Grid.
+This Quick Start bootstraps the infrastructure for your SAS grid cluster by provisioning single EC2 instances for SAS Metadata Server and mid-tier components and provisioning multiple EC2 instances for SAS grid.

-SAS Grid requires a network share that all computers on your cluster can access.
+SAS grid requires a network share that all computers on your cluster can access.
 This can be a Network File System (NFS) mount, a directory on a SAN, an SMBFS/CIFS mount, or any other method of creating a directory that is shared among all the machines in the grid.
 To meet this requirement, the Quick Start sets up Cloud Edition for Lustre, which is a parallel file system.

-Note The Quick Start incorporates the prerequisites recommended by SAS for building the infrastructure for SAS Grid.
-It also deploys SAS Grid with BASE SAS and the SAS Office Analytics software stack.
+Note The Quick Start incorporates the prerequisites recommended by SAS for building the infrastructure for SAS grid.
+It also deploys SAS grid with BASE SAS and the SAS Office Analytics software stack.

 SAS Grid Features

-SAS Grid provides the following features for a SAS environment:
+SAS grid provides the following features for a SAS environment:

 Improves efficiency and utilization of computing resources by distributing jobs submitted by different users through dynamic, resource-based load balancing